Resale Price Maintenance (RPM) and the Black Market

 Legal ways round Retail Price Maintenance

-My main experience of this was when my husband and I set up home in the early 1960s, nearly 20 years after the end of the war.
+My main experience of this was when my husband and I set up home in the early 1960s, getting on for 20 years after the end of the war.
 Like for all newly married couples, money was tight and any way that we could legally save on our purchases was welcome.
 We found that we could get percentage reductions by belonging to certain organisations, which we did.

 I suppose it must have been legal then because there was nothing underhand about it.
 I don't know whether or not it was legal during the war.